-Fluffy, tender pancakes that boast the flavors of gingerbread are perfect for the holidays or make an everyday breakfast special!
+Fluffy, tender Gingerbread Pancakes that boast the flavors of ginger, spice and everything nice are perfect for the holidays or make an everyday breakfast special!

 If you ever find yourself in Austin, Texas, Kerby Lane Cafe should be on your list as a breakfast or brunch destination.
 And if you ever make it to Kerby Lane, expect to wait for a table and be prepared for a difficult time deciding what to order amongst so many enticing choices.
 But whatever you do, you must try their gingerbread pancakes, even if that requires that you order two breakfasts.